ttran799/seasonal-calendar/README.md

 <!-- ABOUT THE PROJECT -->
 ## Seasonal Calendar PowerApp
 The Seasonal Calendar Power App is designed to deliver the latest updates of Microsoft products in a visually appealing way for end users.
-The app uses a playful user interface for this, by always releasing the updates on a monthly basis.
+For this the app uses a playful user interface, by always releasing the updates on a monthly basis.
 It is up to the Admin to decide which articles and products should be displayed in the app, as the data is entered into a SharePoint list.

 ![image](https://user-images.githubusercontent.com/106154410/178926899-90d880db-73c3-4fa5-9516-549f55e80de2.png)
 ![image](https://user-images.githubusercontent.com/106154410/178925730-71b16862-7ca5-4632-825e-54cb1cd115cd.png)